The Hitchhiker's Guide to SQL Injection prevention

 INSERT INTO users SET name='Sarah O'Hara'

-statement will cause a mere error.
-So, we have to format just for sake of it.
+So we have to format just for sake of it.
 Not for Bobby but for Sarah.
 That is the point.

 What are the formatting rules?